fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

     cfg              = [];
     cfg.output       = 'pow';
-    cfg.channel      = 'MRC15';
+    cfg.channel      = 'MEG0741';
     cfg.method       = 'mtmconvol';
     cfg.taper        = 'hanning';
     cfg.foi          = 2:1:30;
     cfg.t_ftimwin    = 7./cfg.foi;  % 7 cycles per time window
-    cfg.toi          = -0.5:0.05:1.5;
+    cfg.toi          = -0.8:0.05:1.5;
+    cfg.trials       = find(data.trialinfo(:,1)==1);
-    TFRhann7 = ft_freqanalysis(cfg, dataFIC);
+    TFRhann7         = ft_freqanalysis(cfg, data);

 To plot the result use \*_[ft_singleplotTFR](/reference/ft_singleplotTFR)_

     cfg              = [];
     cfg.baseline     = [-0.5 -0.1];
-    cfg.baselinetype = 'absolute';
+    cfg.baselinetype = 'relchange';
     cfg.maskstyle    = 'saturation';
-    cfg.zlim         = [-3e-27 3e-27];
+    cfg.zlim         = [-1 1];
-    cfg.channel      = 'MRC15';
+    cfg.channel      = 'MEG0741';
     cfg.interactive  = 'no';
-    figure
-    ft_singleplotTFR(cfg, TFRhann7);
+    figure; ft_singleplotTFR(cfg, TFRhann7);

-{% include image src="/assets/img/tutorial/timefrequencyanalysis/tfrhann7_1_feb_2012.png" width="400" %}
+{% include image src="/assets/img/workshop/paris2019/tfrhann7.png" width="400" %}

-_Figure: A time-frequency representation of channel MRC15 obtained using ft_singleplotTFR_
+_Figure: A time-frequency representation of channel MEG0741 obtained using ft_singleplotTFR_

 If you see artifacts in your figure, see [this FAQ](/faq/i_am_getting_strange_artifacts_in_figures_that_use_opacity).

-Note the boundary effects for lower frequencies (the white time frequency points in the plot).
-There is no power value calculated for these time frequency points.
-The power value is assigned to the middle time point in the time window.
-For example for 2 Hz the time window has a length of 3.5 sec (1/2 _ 7 cycles = 3.5 sec), this does not fit in the 3 sec window that is preprocessed and therefore there is no data point here.
-For 5 Hz the window has a length of 1.4 sec (1/5 _ 7 cycles = 1.4 sec).
-We preprocessed data between t = -1 sec and t = 2 sec so the first power value is assigned to t= -0.3 (since -1 + (0.5 \* 1.4) = -0.3).
+Note the boundary effects, in particular for the lower frequency bins, i.e. the blue (or white) region in the time frequency plane.
+Within this region, no power values are calculated.
+The reason for this is that for the corresponding time points, the requested timewindow is not entirely filled with data.
+For example, for 2 Hz the time window has a length of 3.5 s (7 cycles for 2 cycles/s = 3.5 s), this does not fit in the 2.3 sec window that is preprocessed and therefore there is no estimate of power.
+For 5 Hz the window has a length of 1.4 s (7 cycles for 5 cycles/s = 1.4 s).
+We preprocessed data between t = -.8 sec and t = 1.5 sec so the first power value is assigned to t= -0.1 (since -.8 + (0.5 \* 1.4) = -0.1).
 Because of these boundary effects it is important to apply **[ft_freqanalysis ](/reference/ft_freqanalysis)** to a larger time window to get all the time frequency points for your time window of interest.
+This requires some thinking ahead when designing your experiment, because inclusion of data from epochs-of-non-interest might contaminate your data with artifacts or other unwanted data features (e.g. stimulus-offset related rebounds).

 If you would like to learn more about plotting of time-frequency representations, please see the [visualization](#Visualization) section.

-#### Exercise 3
+#### Exercise 4

 {% include markup/exercise %}
 Adjust the length of the time-window and thereby degree of smoothing.
 Use **[ft_singleplotTFR](/reference/ft_singleplotTFR)** to show the results.
 Discuss the consequences of changing these setting.